The New York Times Company (NYT): History, Ownership, Mission, How It Works & Makes Money

 The New York Times Company's Current Status

-As of the end of 2024, The New York Times Company is a publicly traded entity.
-Its Class A common stock is listed on the New York Stock Exchange under the ticker symbol NYT.
+The New York Times Company is a publicly traded corporation, with its Class A common stock listed on the New York Stock Exchange under the ticker symbol NYT.
+As of November 2025, the company boasts a market capitalization of approximately $10.47 billion, reflecting its successful pivot to a subscription-first digital model.

 The New York Times Company's Ownership Breakdown

-Ochs-Sulzberger Family Trust Class B Elects 9 of 13 Directors (~69%) Holds substantially all Class B shares, ensuring long-term control.
+Ochs-Sulzberger Family Trust Control Holds substantially all Class B shares, ensuring control over the Board.

 The New York Times Company's Leadership